wngaw/wngaw.github.io/_posts/2020-08-09-python_tips_and_guiding_principles.md

 list_things = ["something with " + item for item in items if condition_based_on(item)]
 ```

 As you can see, syntactic sugar helps to compress complicated logics into a single line at the cost of readability.
-If you find your syntactic sugar having more than two or three variables, just ask an intermediate python developer if your code is still readible.
+If you find your syntactic sugar having more than two or three variables, just ask an intermediate python developer if your code is still readable.
 Otherwise, consider removing the syntactic sugar.

-However, if syntactic sugar helps to improve your code's time or space complexity, and you are facing resource constraints, then that itself is a valid reason to use syntactic sugar even if it compromises readibility.
+However, if syntactic sugar helps to improve your code's time and/or space complexity, and you are facing resource constraints, then that itself is a valid reason to use syntactic sugar even if it compromises readability.

 ## Comments